Print

 Diced potatoes in a colander

-Add the olive oil to a large frying pan.
-Add the garlic and sautée for 1-2 minutes.
+Heat the olive oil in a large frying pan.
+Add the minced garlic and sautée for 1-2 minutes.

 Garlic in a frying pan

-Add the sliced leeks to the pan.
-Cook over medium-high heat, stirring frequently, until leeks are soft and fragrant, about 5 minutes.
+Add the sliced leeks.
+Cook over medium-high heat, stirring frequently, until soft and fragrant, about 5 minutes.

 Leeks in a pan